Key Benefits of Having a Cosigner

 1. A cosigner can potentially lower your interest rate.
 Many borrowers will need a cosigner to be approved for private student loans and/or student loan refinance.
 However, even if you’re approved for a loan based on your own credit profile, you may be able to substantially lower your interest rate with a cosigner.
 This could mean thousands in savings over the course of the loan.
 For example, even if your cosigner lowers your rate by only 1% you could save upwards of $10,000 over the life of your loan.
 (On a 15-year, $100,000 loan, the difference in the total interest you pay on a 6% rate versus a 7% rate is about $10,000.)

 2. A cosigner doesn't need to be committed to the loan for the entire term length.
-Many of the companies that consolidate student loans offer borrowers the ability to release their cosigner.
-Meaning, if you make consecutive, on-time payments for a few years you can request that your cosigner be released.
+Many of the companies that consolidate student loans (for reference, private student loan consolidation, often referred to as refinancing, pertains to combining multiple student loans together under a new interest rate and repayment term) offer borrowers the ability to release their cosigner.
+Meaning, if you make consecutive, on-time payments for a few years, then you can request that your cosigner be released.
 Cosigner release benefits are different depending on the lender.
 Just know that in most cases it is possible to release a cosigner.
 Even if a lender doesn't advertise cosigner release, you may request the consideration.

 Just remember, any credit worthy individual can act as a cosigner on your student loan debt.
 It can be a parent, but cosigner criteria isn't limiting to direct family either.